 The battle of Fredericia

-As a fortified town, Fredericia has seen its share of battles and wars and been the setting of both victories and defeats.
-The most famous victory on 6th of July 1849, is still celebrated in the streets of Fredericia every year.
+As a fortress town, Fredericia has experienced several wars and has been the setting for both victories and defeats.
+The most famous victory is the sortie from Fredericia on 6 July 1849 during the First Schleswig War, which is commemorated every year in the city during the Fortress Days.

 About 22.000 soldiers from the Schleswig-Holstein army had chased after General Rye and his troops who were making their way up through Jutland.
 By Als in the southern part of Jutland another 22.000 enemy soldiers were facing General de Meza and his troops.
 What the Schleswig-Holstein army did not know at first, was that General Rye and 4000 of his men had boarded a ship and headed back down the coast of Jutland towards the island of Funen.
 General de Meza had taken 5000 soldiers and sailed for Funen as well.
 From the town of Strib on Funen, the two generals and their troops were ferried across the narrow Little Belt directly into the protected town centre behind the ramparts.